fishkarl/AgoraEcommHost/docs/README_en-US.md

    scripts\auto_config.bat
    ```
 3. Follow the prompts to configure your Agora credentials
+4. Open the project in Android Studio
-4. Build and run the project
+5. Build and run the ecomm module

 ## 📱 Main Features